cjwoodruff50/ASVpaper/README.md

 ### Instructions for quickly running datasets
 To directly run the processing pipeline for one of the datasets proceed as follows:-

 0. Set up the directory structure detailed below for **basepath**  (see section Running the Code below).
    In the example calls below  **basepath*  is /vast/projects/rrn/ASVtest
-                               CaseStr            is 11
-                               meanQ              is 30
-                               stdQ               is 4
-                               Numops             is 291
-                               Nstrain            is 59
-                               ErrRateThresh      is 0.01 (or 0.015)
+                               CaseStr            is 11 for all simulated reads examples, C03 for real rea datasets meanQ              is 30 (only relevant for simulated reads datasets) stdQ               is 4  (only relevant for simulated reads datasets) Numops             is 291 (only relevant for simulated reads datasets) Nstrain            is 59 (only relevant for simulated reads datasets) ErrRateThresh      is 0.01 (or 0.015)
+                               whichSubunit       is 16S or 23S for Ser datasets, rrn for Sri datasets, and 16S, 23S or rrn for mockKB datasets whichMock          is only non-zero for mSerS (Sereika) datasets whichPair          is only non-zero for mSri (Srinivas) datasets Numops Nstrain are only non-zero for simulated read (mockKB) datasets

-1. Create an operon store for simulated reads mock microbiome - e.g. mockKB_23S_C11
+2. Create an operon store for simulated reads mock microbiome - e.g. mockKB_23S_C11

    Rscript --vanilla make_mock_operon_store.R basepath whichMock whichSubunit whichCase
                 meanQ stdQ Numops Nstrain maxNop nthreads